raghavmecheri/InterviewPrep/InterviewNotes.md

 	```

 - Another implementation of DFS involves using a Stack to track vertices which we're yet to explore.
-	a) Visit an arbitraty vertex, and find any <b>one</b> connected vertex.
+	- Visit an arbitraty vertex, and find any <b>one</b> connected vertex.
-	b) Push the original vertex to the Stack, and start exploring the vertex you just navigated to
+	- Push the original vertex to the Stack, and start exploring the vertex you just navigated to
-	c) Carry this on, suspending vertices and adding them to the Stack.
+	- Carry this on, suspending vertices and adding them to the Stack.
 When you don't have any edges on a vertex, <b>revert</b> to an earlier vertex by popping the stack

 ##### Common uses

 - Using DFS to find cycles:

 	```python
 	def isCyclicUtil(v, visited, recStack):
 		visited[v] = True